The Wrestler (2008 film): Development

+Filming

-The roughly 40-day shoot began in January 2008, with filming taking place on 16mm film throughout New Jersey in Elizabeth, Linden, Rahway, Roselle Park, Hasbrouck Heights, Garfield, Asbury Park, Dover, a supermarket in Bayonne where Rourke served and improvised with real customers, and in New York.
+The film's shoot began in January 2008 and lasted approximately 40 days, with filming taking place on 16mm film using some areas of New York City but primarily New Jersey locations such as Asbury Park, Bayonne (in a supermarket where Rourke served and improvised with real customers), Dover, Elizabeth, Garfield, Hasbrouck Heights, Linden, Rahway, and Roselle Park.
 Scenes were also shot at The Arena in Philadelphia.
-The shoot wrapped up in March.

 Afa Anoa'i, a former professional wrestler, was hired to train Rourke for his role.
-Anoa'i brought his two main trainers, Jon Trosky and Tom Farra, to work with Rourke for eight weeks.
+He brought his two main trainers, Jon Trosky and Tom Farra, to work with Rourke for eight weeks.
 Both trainers also have parts in the film.

-One scene features a fictional Nintendo Entertainment System video game called Wrestle Jam '88.
-It starred the characters of Robinson and The Ayatollah.
+One scene features a fictional Nintendo Entertainment System video game called Wrestle Jam '88, featuring the characters of Robinson and The Ayatollah.
 Aronofsky requested a fully functioning game for the actors to play.
 Programmer Randall Furino and the film's title designer Kristyn Hume created a playable demo with a working interface and AI routines that also featured 1980s era-appropriate graphics and music.

-To add more realism, the locker room scenes were improvised for Rourke and others to look as if they were actually socializing.
-Some of the deli scenes were improvised because Aronofsky was filming Rourke actually working there.
+To add more realism, the locker room scenes were improvised.
+Some of the supermarket deli scenes were also improvised.

 Marisa Tomei was made to do 36 takes to get her pole dancing right.